dstackai/dstack/docs/tutorials/github-actions.md

+---
+title: Trigger workflows with GitHib Actions
+---

-# GitHib Actions
+# Trigger workflows with GitHib Actions

-This example demonstrates how to use GitHub Actions to trigger `dstack` workflows on commits, manually, scheduled time, or via REST API.
+This tutorial demonstrates how to use GitHub Actions to trigger `dstack` workflows on commits, manually, scheduled time, or via REST API.

 GitHub Actions handle events, whereas `dstack` assists in provisioning the required cloud resources, executing the